sandeshShahapur/ADeveloperHasNoName/content/blogs/What-are-HTTP-and-HTTPS-Protocols/index.md

 date: 2024-10-13T16:45:35+05:30
 author: "Sandesh Shahapur"
 draft: false
-description: "Explore HTTP and HTTPS protocols, their workings, methods, status codes, versions, and security mechanisms that underpin modern web communication."
 summary: "An in-depth look at what the HTTP protocol is, how it works, its methods, status codes, versions, and security features.
 Learn how HTTP enables communication between clients and servers over the internet."
 tags: ["HTTP", "HTTPS", "Networking", "Web Development", "Web Security"]
 categories: ["Web Development", "Networking"]